Best for Dipoles and other balanced antennas with impedances close to 50 Ω.

-This unit is sealed and can be mounted in any orientation.
+* Sealed and can be mounted in any orientation

 * It can be mounted to a solid surface with screws, or